wp-plugins/wp-ajaxify-comments/readme.txt

 * Success popup overlay now supports comments that are awaiting moderation
 * Add "?" when commentUrl has no query string to reload page in case of partial page update fails
-* Debug support for Internet Explorer 9
+* More detailed debug messages and debug support for Internet Explorer 9
 * Added localization for ca (thanks to guzmanfg)

 = 0.4.1 =